rajubapi/rajubapi.github.io/_posts/2019-03-24-musings-on-consciousness.md

 multi-criteria optimization, constraint satisfaction, stochastic search, etc might be more suitable for silicon systems.

-What I see is that we are hitting a wall in AI with the human-mind-analogy and precisely this is what is good for Cognitive Science and Cognitive Psychology!
+What I see is that we are hitting a wall in AI with the human-mind analogy and precisely this is what is good for Cognitive Science and Cognitive Psychology!
 All their theories of cognition do not have any working notion of what it means for a human being to be "conscious".
-Take any theory, for example, working memory and the limit of how many chunks of information you can hold in your buffer.
-This theory does need any working definition of consciousness and self-consciousness!
-Consequently, the same theory holds good for animals and humans, modulo the complexity of the human system in terms of number of neurons and their connectivity.
+Take any theory, for example, working memory and the information bottleneck imposed by the limit of how many chunks of information  you can hold in your working memory buffer.
+This theory does NOT need any working definition of consciousness and self-consciousness!
+Consequently, the same theory would hold good for animals and humans, modulo the complexity of the human system in terms of number of neurons and their connectivity.
 The closest CogPsych got to is to throw in "attention" into the scheme of things.
 Who possesses this attention and who directs it is not clear yet!